vybhav72954/Project_Structure/README.md

 ## What?

-Project Structure is a basic need in order to meet the guidelines of various Open SOurce communities.
+Project Structure is a basic need in order to meet the guidelines of various Open Source communities.
 Moreover, it is usually a good idea to make sure that your project has a proper structure.

 This Repo (in the future) will contain project structure for various Frameworks (Django, Flask, React, Angular, etc).

-### Timline
+### Timeline

 * 05-Oct-2020